ISO 9001 requirements; Quality Management System

+advantages of ISO 9001 certification is clear to everyone.
 As with any standardization or regulatory organization that awards certifications, you can expect that there are a lot of requirements to comply with — especially since this is an international standard.
-The most important requirement for ISO 9001 certificate are as follow:
+The most important ISO 9001 requirement certificate are as follow:

 To be ISO compliant, evidence should demonstrate that your organization is reviewing internal and external issues (context) at periodic intervals that might affect your business.
 Clause 4.1: ‘Understanding the organization and its context’ of the ISO 9001:2015 Standard is where you define the aim and strategic direction of your organization in terms of quality.
 It comprises the following points: